szelingtan/tp/docs/UserGuide.md

 **Format:** `untag INDEX t/TAG [t/MORE_TAGS]…​` or `untag INDEX t/all`

 * Removes the specified tags from the patient at the specified `INDEX`.
-* The index refers to the index number shown in the displayed patient list.
-The index **must be a positive integer** 1, 2, 3, …​
 * At least one tag must be provided.

 **Examples:**